Adirondack Nordic and Snowshoe Trails

 ESKER TRAIL: This route is accessed from the Logger’s Loop Trail.
 The trail features a significant climb with switch backs and a series of enticing vistas.
-The 1.5 mile connector trail is in the center of the VIC property.
+The 1 mile [1.8 kilometer] connector trail is in the center of the VIC property.
 There are challenging up and downhill grades on this recently logged terrain.
 Please use caution!
 Ski the trail clockwise to best navigate steep terrain.
 Follow the light green trail markers.

 Skate Ski Trails

 These trails are groomed 8′ to 16’ wide with the VIC’s tracked atv’s and drag behind grooming equipment in early season and by snowcat with sufficient snowpack.
 The trails are packed and rolled as conditions permit.
 Skate trails can be used by skate skiers, classic skiers, and snowshoers.
 Classic Tracks will be set on the side of Skate Trails when conditions allow.
 Classic skiers and snowshoers on skate trails are asked to stay to the side of the trail to permit skate skiers access to the flat planed surface to skate.